Douay Gold Project

 After a series of drill campaigns by multiple owners the project was acquired by Aurvista Gold Corporation from Vior Inc. in 2011.
-More recently, Aurvista invested in the reprocessing of nearly all of the historic drill-core and data to establish a more comprehensive and cohesive property-wide database and updated geologic model.
-Aurvista filed an updated resource estimate in April 2017 and has expanded the Douay Gold Project to now cover a 40km of strike along the Casa Berardi Deformation Zone and total of 300+ km² within the prolific Abitibi Greenstone Belt.
+More recently, Aurvista invested in the reprocessing of ~130,000 metres of the historic drill-core and data to establish a more comprehensive and cohesive property-wide database.
+During Q3-Q4 of 2017, the Company will complete the final 27,000 metres of re-logging and historic assaying and update the geologic model to support future targeting at the Project.
+Aurvista filed an updated resource estimate in April 2017 and has expanded the Douay Gold Project to now cover a 40+ km segment along the Casa Berardi Deformation Zone and total of 330+ km² within the prolific Abitibi Greenstone Belt.

 - High grade gold lenses still intact and never mined

 - Large bulk tonnage gold model & established resource

 - Royalty free aside from 1% NSR that covers only a small fraction of the resource